 This post contains affiliate links.

-Power Wheels are among the most fun and exciting products on the market as far as miniature vehicles for children are concerned.
-Power Wheels come in an impressive variety of different models, from cars to trucks, to Jeeps, and practically anything else you can imagine.
+Power Wheels are among the most fun and exciting products on the market regarding miniature vehicles for children.
+Power Wheels come in an impressive variety of models, from cars to trucks, Jeeps, and practically anything else you can imagine.
 However, many people may be less familiar with the Power Wheels Wild Thing version and will naturally wonder about the pros and cons of this model.

 The Power Wheels Wild Thing is cheap and affordable, has extensive safety features, is compact and easy to store, and has incredible tire traction allowing it to conquer various terrains.
 The drawbacks are its lack of seating for two and lack of comfort due to the low seat backing.

-In this article, we will go over how the Wild Thing works, its functions, and how to operate it.
+This article will review how the Wild Thing works, its functions, and how to operate it.
 Next, we will look at the pros and cons of this unique ride-on vehicle.
 Finally, we will provide the reader with our conclusion on whether or not the Wild Thing is worth the purchase, so keep reading.

 How the Power Wheels Wild Thing Works

-The classic Power Wheels versions that most are familiar with are classically modeled after scaled-down cars and trucks and the like, but the Wild Thing is radically different in its design.
+The classic Power Wheels versions that most are familiar with are classically modeled after scaled-down cars and trucks and the like.
+Still, this vehicle is radically different in its design.

-The green metal bars which surround the Wild Thing add a very distinct and special look that is unmistakable.
+The green metal bars surrounding the Wild Thing add an unmistakable distinct, and special look.
 These bars not only look cool but also serve to keep the driver safe at the same time.

-The Wild Thing, like all other Power Wheels, is powered by a single rechargeable 12-volt battery.
+The Power Wheels Wild Thing is powered by a single rechargeable 12-volt battery, like all other Power Wheels vehicles.
 The battery is conveniently stored directly underneath the seat, which lifts up.
 Another genius way that Fisher-Price devised to increase the compactness of the Wild Thing.

 Moreover, the under-seat battery storage compartment also contains top speed adjustment button settings that can be quickly changed on a whim.

 Pressing both joysticks forward simultaneously will cause the Wild Thing to accelerate forward in a straight line.
-To reverse straight backward, simply pull the joysticks back.
+To reverse straight backward, pull the joysticks back.
 To perform turns and spins, pull or push only one joystick opposite to the direction you want to turn.
-For example, if you are performing a right-hand turn, press only the left joystick forward.
+For example, press only the left joystick forward if performing a right-hand turn.

-The Wild Thing can turn on very sharp angles and spin in place, making it incredibly versatile.
-The handling on the Fisher-Price Wild Thing very much resembles that of a typical forklift.
+The Wild Thing can turn on sharp angles and spin in place, making it incredibly versatile.
+The handling of the Fisher-Price Wild Thing resembles that of a typical forklift.

 The spinning motion that the Wild Thing can generate is unique to it alone.
-No other Power Wheels product can spin and rotate on a dime the way the Wild Thing can.
-This adds a whole different element of fun and excitement to the Wild Thing.
+No other Power Wheels product can spin and rotate on a dime like the Wild Thing.
+This adds a like the Wild Thing fun and excitement to the Wild Thing.
 Kids who use the Wild Thing will have a blast circling until their heart's content.

 Steering and handling will take some time to become familiarized with, but the possibilities are endless once you do.

-Fisher-Price designed the Wild Thing to serve a very different purpose than the classic Power Wheels designs, making this product extremely unique among the collection.
+Fisher-Price designed the Wild Thing to serve a very different purpose than the classic Power Wheels designs, making this product highly unique in the collection.

-In designing such a drastically different concept, naturally, many pros and advantages were created.
+In designing such a drastically different concept, many pros and advantages were created naturally.

-Here we will discuss the many different pros that the Power Wheels Wild Thing offers its users.
+Here we will discuss the many pros the Power Wheels Wild Thing offers its users.

-The first issue on our list of pro/con inquiries is, naturally, the price.
+The price is the first issue on our list of pro/con inquiries.